aws-samples/aws-saas-factory-eks-reference-architecture/GUIDE.md

 ![Figure 3 - Deployed tenant microservices](images/figure-3.png)
 Figure 3 - Deployed tenant microservices

-Figure 3 illustrates how the microservices of our applicated are deployed into our baseline infrastructure.
+Figure 3 illustrates how the microservices of our application are deployed into our baseline infrastructure.
 You’ll notice that we’ve landed these in the same cluster that was used to deploy the shared services of the environment.
 The key difference here is that none of these microservices and namespaces are created until a tenant actually onboards.

 Of course, the constructs needed to bring these microservice to has more moving parts to it.
 The diagram in Figure 4 provides a much more granular view of the elements of our tenant environments.